smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 use.

-CHKIFSFIL can also be used with the DB2 database file system, since it also exists within the operating system\'s generalized IFS file system, but the format for addressing DB2 tables from the IFS file system perspective must be configured like this:
+CHKIFSFIL can also be used with the DB2 database file system, since it also exists within the operating system's generalized IFS file system, but the format for addressing DB2 tables from the IFS file system perspective must be configured like this:

-\'/QSYS.LIB/MYLIBRARY.LIB/MYFILE.FILE\'
+'/QSYS.LIB/MYLIBRARY.LIB/MYFILE.FILE'

 **-or-**

-\'/QSYS.LIB/MYLIBRARY.LIB/MYFILE.FILE/MYDATA.MBR\'
+'/QSYS.LIB/MYLIBRARY.LIB/MYFILE.FILE/MYDATA.MBR'

 In most cases, it is probably better to use the CHKFILE command for DB2 tables, especially since the CHKIFSFIL command will re-route any DB2